alejio/alejio.github.io/_posts/2020-10-18-from-geo-to-data.md

 With this post I want to achieve 2 goals:

-> **1. Raise awareness to employers/recruiters** that Geophysicists are true multidisciplinary beasts that can potentially be great hires for Data Science roles
+> **1. Raise  employer/recruiter awareness** that Geophysicists are true multidisciplinary beasts that can potentially be great hires for Data Science roles

 > **2. Help Geophysicists identify and "market" their transferrable skills**, and understand the core improvement areas with the highest leverage.

 **!Disclaimer!**: My perspective draws from my experience working as a "Time Processing" Geophysicist in marine seismic data processing 5 years ago.
 It was considered the less illustrious precursor for "Depth Imaging", which perhaps required a slightly different set of aptitudes.
-In either case, my opinions could be to some extent outdated and too generic.
+Therefore, my opinions could be to some extent outdated and too generic.

 ## TL;DR

 ### What Geophysicists do (at a super high level)

-Seismic data is acquired by stimulating the earth with high energy seismic waves, that is subsequently reflected by the various geological layers and collected by specialised receivers on the surface.
-Geophysicists process and model this data to transform it into a 3D image of the subsurface.
+Seismic data is acquired by stimulating the earth with high energy seismic waves, that are subsequently reflected by the various geological layers and collected by specialised receivers on the surface.
+Geophysicists process and model this data to transform it to a 3D image of the subsurface.
 Oil & Gas companies buy these images at a steep price and analyse them to identify pockets of geology with high probability of extractable hydrocarbons.

 ### Geophysicist strengths